-- 10. The eligible basis and qualified basis of the building at the end of the first year of the 10-year credit period; and - 11.
-Any additional records necessary to verify compliance with additional restrictions included in the carryover agreement or Declaration. - b.
+- b.
 RECORD RETENTION.
 The owner of a low-income housing project is required to retain the records described in paragraph 9.1.a of this section for each building in the project for at least six (6) years after the due date (with extensions) for filing the federal income tax return for that year.
-The records for the first year of the Tax Credit period, however, must be retained for at least six (6) years beyond the due date (with extensions) for filing the federal income tax return for that year of the 15- year compliance period with respect to the building. - c.
+The records for the first year of the Tax Credit period, however, must be retained for at least six (6) years beyond the due date (with extensions) for filing the federal income tax return for the last year of the 15-year compliance period with respect to the building. - c.
 INSPECTION RECORD RETENTION PROVISION.
 Under the inspection record retention provision, the owner of a low-income housing project is required to retain the original local health, safety or building code violation reports or notices that were issued by the state or local government unit for the Agency's inspection under this section.
 Retention of the original violation reports or notices is not required once the Agency reviews the violation reports or notice and completes its inspection, unless the violation remains un-corrected.